 |Various dates in May||Candidate interviews|

 Students will work eight hours a day, five days per week.
 Schedules are dependent upon the clinical rotation site.

 Scholars will receive a work stipend for the six-week program.
 Benefits may be deducted from students’ checks because of required regulations.

-Students will attend weekly seminars on Thursdays.
+Students will attend weekly seminars on Fridays.
 Programs are scheduled to take place from 9:00 a.m. to 12:00 p.m. at the Wayne State University School of Medicine.
 Seminars aim to increase awareness of diverse health care options and educational requirements.
 Medical educators and noted health care professionals will serve as guest presenters.
 Topics may include presentations on: